ocramz/sparse-linear-algebra/README.md

 ### Matrix operations

-Matrix factorizations are available as `lu` and `qr` respectively, and are straightforward to verify by using the matrix product `##`  :
+There are a few common matrix factorizations available; in the following example we compute the LU factorization of a matrix and verify it with the matrix-matrix product `##`  :

     > (l, u) = lu amat
     > prd $ l ## u